-Serving its customers defines the company's purpose and contacts with the customers' organisations at multiple levels up to and including the Managing Director.
-Contacts are maintained with to ensure their purpose and evolving needs are understood.
-Front-line service staff and project managers hold monthly meetings with sales staff, account managers and service unit managers to pool their knowledge and discuss all issues that impact the relationship and its future development.
-For many customers, monthly meetings are held by salesman, project or service unit managers, where Key Performance Indicators are evaluated and discussed and decisions or other developments affecting either party that may impact the other are communicated.
+Effective risk management systems are also imperative to understanding the likely long-term consequences of actions.
+J & E Hall's Governance Committee, supported by the Executive Team, play a key role in reviewing the Company's approach to risk, including an assessment of its emerging and principal risks.
+Contacts are maintained with the customer to ensure an understanding of their purpose and values and meet their evolving needs.
+Front-line service staff and project managers hold monthly meetings with sales staff, account managers and service unit managers to pool their knowledge and discuss all issues that impact the relationship with the customer and its future development.
+Monthly meetings are held with many customers to discuss Key Performance Indicators and evaluate decisions and developments affecting either party.

-Customers' feedback, as well as the latest developments concerning customers, are communicated to the executive team at monthly management meeting to ensure that all decisions are taken with consideration to the view of customers and an understanding of the impact on them.
-This feedback has helped in understanding the importance that customers attach to energy efficiency and high environmental standards, ensuring that this becomes a key focus in future projects.
+Customer feedback, as well as the latest developments concerning customers, are communicated to the Executive Team at monthly Management Meetings to ensure that all decisions are taken with consideration to the view of customers and an understanding of the impact on them.
+Through this feedback we have gained an understanding of the importance customers attach to energy efficiency and high environmental standards and we have responded by ensuring that this becomes a key focus in future projects.

-Regular surveys of customer opinions provide a further channel for customers to communicate their views to the company.
-The surveys are conducted by the Strategic Planning manager and allow the opinion of customers to be communicated directly to the executive team.
+Regular surveys of customer opinions provide a further channel for customers to communicate their views to the Company.
+The surveys are conducted by the Strategic Planning Manager and allow the opinion of customers to be communicated directly to the Executive Team.